Skip to content

 --port MCP_PORT 8000 Port to bind to (for sse and streamable-http transports).

 --tools MCP_TOOLS - List of enabled tools (comma separated).
-All are enabled by default.
+All are enabled by default until some are disabled in yaml config.

 --structured_output_enabled MCP_STRUCTURED_OUTPUT_ENABLED true Enable or disable structured output.